 Although we think the search for a great travel deal is worth it, sometimes it can be easier and more efficient to turn to one or two trusted sites that can really deliver on all fronts.
 When that’s the case, one of our favorite websites for booking flights is Skyscanner.
 The company is a flight aggregator—it doesn’t sell flights directly but rather aggregates flights from across the corners of the internet into one search platform.
 There are many reasons why we like Skyscanner—ease of use and pleasant design, to begin with.
-But there are five top reasons we recommend booking flights with Skyscanner, and we’ve rounded them up below.
+But there are five top reasons we recommend booking flights with Skyscanner, and we’ve rounded them up below with this Skyscanner review piece.

 Table Of Contents: Skyscanner Review – 5 Reasons